upsidedownlabs/upsidedownlabs.github.io/software/bioamp/muscle-bioamp-arduino-firmware/index.rst

 9. Open Serial Monitor and Serial Plotter (Optional)

-   - For visualization, we suggest `Chords Web <https://chords.upsidedownlabs.tech>`_.
+   - For serial monitor and plotter, we recommend using `Chords Web <https://chords.upsidedownlabs.tech>`_.
 However, if you're learning to develop, you might also find these options useful.

    - For Serial Monitor: In the IDE, click **Tools → Serial Monitor** (or press ``Ctrl + Shift + M``).
    - Ensure the baud rate at the bottom right of the Serial Monitor is set to ``115200`` (or whatever the sketch’s Serial.begin(115200); line specifies).